stamen/sf_smoke/README.md

   done
 ```

-Then I opened up a tilemill project and projected them all to EPSG:3310, and added some state boundaries.
+Then I opened up a tilemill project (download & install tilemill from [the tilemill project](https://github.com/tilemill-project/tilemill)) and projected them all to EPSG:3310, and added some state boundaries (natural earth, from [their download site](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/cultural/ne_10m_admin_1_states_provinces_lakes.zip) or from [their github](https://github.com/nvkelso/natural-earth-vector/)).

+Edit the tilemill template [project.mml.template](https://github.com/stamen/sf_smoke/blob/master/project.mml.template) as needed for the paths on your operating system)

-Now to do the scripted tilemill:
+Now to do the scripted tilemill, which uses sed to edit the tilemill project template and replace the raster images for each frame:

 ```
   rm output*.png;